LeonardoCaridi/Bayesian_probability/README.md

 ![formula1](./formula1.svg)

-We will make use of Fermi/GBM data available here (LINK).
+We will make use of BATSE data available in GRBs folder.
 Unless stated, we will neglect measurement uncertainties.

 1. **Determine:**
    a.
 The parameters of the distribution.